lee-lindley/plsql_utilities/perlish_util/README.md

 to avoid accessing the member attribute directly, it allows us to get a value from the collection in SQL!
 See examples below.

+### count

+Returns the collection count from member collection.

 ### transform_perl_regexp

 A function to treat the input value as a Perl-style regular expression with